freefallcid/oe7drt/content/post/my-way-to-amateur-radio.md

 +++
-title = "How to get a ham radio license in austria" date = 2020-01-02T17:01:26+01:00 tags = ["life"]
+title = "How to get an amateur radio license in austria" date = 2020-01-02T17:01:26+01:00 tags = ["life"]